 Once Dominique’s class footage is ready to go, she uploads her class videos to Skillshare’s class creator.
 She optimizes her class for discovery by drafting a clear class title, uploading an engaging cover image, and adding a few popular class tags.
 Then, she clicks the blue publish button and starts marketing her class to her external community.

 As a first time teacher, Dominique was able to plan her class content, film, and click publish in just 30 days!
-Skillshare’s bite-sized format made it easy for Dominique to create a quick 15-minute class and earn extra money by sharing her new-found photography skills with the Skillshare learning community.
+Skillshare’s format made it easy for Dominique to create a 20-minute class and earn extra money by sharing her new-found photography skills with the Skillshare learning community.

 Interested in teaching a class of your own?
 Head to this month’s Teach Challenge to get started.